Table of Contents

 Capo by the Sea Provides Residential Addiction Treatment in Orange County

 Capo by the Sea is a luxury treatment center located in a beautiful South Orange County beachside community.
-This premier treatment center is CARF certified, meaning it adheres to the industry standards dictated by a global commission to certify that addiction treatment facilities offer the highest quality.
+This premier treatment center is Joint Commission Accredited, meaning it adheres to the industry standards dictated by a global commission to certify that addiction treatment facilities offer the highest quality.
 Capo By the Sea is also dedicated to following all Coivid-19 safety guidelines.
 The compassionate, expert clinical staff will guide you or a loved one toward a new healthy, sober life.
 Do not let coronavirus prevent you from achieving sobriety.
 For more information, please contact Capo By the Sea today at 888-529-2114.